terrotar/Russia_API/README.md

     - flask run

 After that, connect to your localhost in your web browser.
-There you will have the home page with some instructions to use the API and a more visual option to calculate the distance too.
+There you will have the home page with some instructions about how to use the API and a more visual option to calculate the distance with buttons too(STILL IN DEVELOPMENT).

 *** About the project ***

-If the specified address is located inside the MKAD, the distance does not need to be calculated.To calculate the distance was used the library haversine found in Pipfile.
-Basically, haversine will calculate distance between 2 points with the parameter you desire, such as miles, kms, meters.
+If the specified address is located inside the MKAD, the distance won't be calculated.To calculate that distance was used the library haversine found in Pipfile.
+Basically, haversine will calculate the distance between 2 coordinates points with the parameter you desire, such as miles, kms, meters.
 The result was 12.9 kms rounded, so from Moscow until 12.9 kms(MKAD) the program won't calculate in due to consider inside MKAD.